joseASC6/PPP_loan_analysis/README.md

         a.
 Long-term business performance tracking: Would need access to    ongoing financial data for loan recipients Integration with real-time economic indicators
         b.
 Fraud detection analysis

+## Business Impact
+Analyzing PPP loans issued to small businesses during COVID-19 significantly impacts stakeholders, including government agencies, financial institutions, policymakers, and small business owners.
+The project's impacts include its risks, costs, and benefits.

+This project's risks include data quality issues and privacy concerns.
+Some PPP loan data is incomplete, missing, or inconsistent from the rest, which could lead to a flawed or inaccurate conclusion.
+In addition, the PPP data contains sensitive information about the business owners.
+This project must ensure that it protects and secures this information.

+The cost of building the BI solutions is estimated at $40,000.
+The project is estimated to take 480 hours, and each team member will be paid $50 per hour, resulting in total labor costs of $32,000.
+In addition, the project includes $4,000 for software and tools, $2,000 for data acquisitions, and $2,000 for the project documentation.

+Lastly, project benefits include data-driven decision-making for future economic relief programs, improved policy-making, and measuring a loan’s impact on a business or industry.
+Ideally, this project should allow governments to reallocate PPP loan funds based on the county and GDP to ensure the loans are distributed equitably.
+The data from the PPP is a decisive tool for future businesses.
+It can help them understand how this program can contribute to their growth.
+Moreover, this data is invaluable for policymakers and analysts, as it can guide them in making informed decisions for future economic relief programs.
+It can also provide insights into whether the loans have positively or negatively impacted businesses and industries, further empowering decision-makers.